Siemens-Healthineers/K2s/docs/op-manual/compacting-vhdx-storage.md

 With the freed blocks marked by `fstrim`, Windows can now physically shrink the VHDX file using `Optimize-VHD -Mode Full`.
 This operation compacts the file to remove the "holes" left by deleted data.

 ### 3. **Cluster Restart** (Optional)
-By default, the cluster is automatically restarted after compaction.
-You can skip this with `--no-restart` if you're performing maintenance.
+The cluster is **always stopped** during compaction — `Optimize-VHD` requires exclusive access to the VHDX.
+By default the cluster is automatically restarted afterwards.
+Use `--no-restart` to keep it stopped, for example when you need to perform further maintenance before bringing it back up.

 ---